-Recent surveys by Pew Research Center and other organizations have shown wide public divides over science-related issues such as climate change and food science.
+Recent surveys by Pew Research Center and other organizations have shown public divides over science-related issues such as climate change and food science.
 But public confidence in the scientific community as a whole has remained stable for decades, according to data collected by NORC, an independent research organization at the University of Chicago.

-Public confidence in the scientific community stands out as among the most stable of about 13 institutions rated in the GSS since the mid-1970s.
+Public confidence in the scientific community stands out as among the most stable of about a dozen institutions rated in the GSS since the mid-1970s.
 Confidence in medicine has been somewhat less stable, however.
 It declined in the early 1990s and has ticked downward again in more recent years, from 41% in 2010 to 36% in 2016 and 37% in NORC’s most recent survey.

 Public confidence in the science community and in medicine is higher than in many other institutions.
 Confidence is highest for leaders of the military, with 60% expressing a great deal of confidence.
 At the opposite end of the spectrum, just 13% of Americans express a great deal of confidence in the press and 6% say the same about Congress.
 On average, confidence in institutions is lower today than it was in the mid-1970s.

 A 2020 Pew Research Center survey asked respondents about their confidence in certain groups and institutions to act in the best interests of the public.
 Out of the 10 groups and institutions included in the survey, Americans are most likely to express confidence in medical scientists, scientists and the military.

 About nine-in-ten U.S. adults (89%) have either a great deal or a fair amount of confidence in medical scientists to act in the public interest.
 Large majorities also have at least a fair amount of confidence in scientists (87%) and the military (83%).